 - Soothes musculoskeletal inflammation

-- Grounding and calming for anxiety, depression
+- Grounding and calming for anxiety, depression, and during times of emotional turbulence

-- sedative and provides a soothing and grounding aura for night time sleep rituals.
+- Sedative and provides a soothing and grounding aura for night time sleep rituals.

 - Supports the respiratory system against coughs, colds, and the flu.